intel/collision-avoidance-library/README.md

 for tests during development.
 If targeting an Intel Aero drone, check [additional instructions](#deploying-on-intel-aero) about taking advantage of Yocto's SDK support.

+The project use CMake as build system and does not support in-tree build.
+As such, create a separate folder before building.

 1. Make sure you have initialized and updated all the required submodules at least once with: